dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Server-Side-Events.md

 ### REST Events

 REST events are dynamically generated automatically by inbound REST calls to the server.
-The format of these event names is `service.method.event` where `service` is the API name of the service called; `method` is the HTTP method to said service; and event is either `pre_process`, `post_process`, and `after_data_format`.
+The format of these event names is `service.method.event` where `service` is the API name of the service called; `method` is the HTTP method to said service; and event is either `pre_process` or `post_process`.
 It closely maps to the requested URI.

 Some examples are: